nixworks/public/news/2010/04/15/README.md

 The Irish Aviation Authority has announced that it is lifting restrictions on flights to and from airports at Cork and Shannon.

 ### [Former Israeli Prime Minister Ehud Olmert is a prime suspect in a large corruption scandal, law enforcement sources have told the BBC. ](/news/2010/04/15/former-israeli-prime-minister-ehud-olmert-is-a-prime-suspect-in-a-large-corruption-scandal-law-enforcement-sources-have-told-the-bbc.md)
-_Context: BBC, Ehud Olmert, Israel, Prime Minister of Israel_
+_Context: BBC, Ehud Olmert, Israel, Israeli Prime Minister_

 ### [The leaders of the United Kingdom's three main political parties take part in the first of three televised debates ahead of the 2010 General Election. ](/news/2010/04/15/the-leaders-of-the-united-kingdom-s-three-main-political-parties-take-part-in-the-first-of-three-televised-debates-ahead-of-the-2010-general.md)
 _Context: 2010 general election, United Kingdom, leaders' debates_